AthenZ/athenz/docs/dev_centralized_access.md

   role to grant access.
 * Tenant Domain administrator installs the private key on the host that will be running the client/tenant service.

+One important security requirement for this model is that the service identity must be unique for each provider.
+If the same identity is used to access data from multiple providers, then the first target service provider, if compromised, might use the service's NToken to pretend to be that service and request data from the second target service provider.

 The next two sections describe the code changes that the developers must make to their services to support authorized access.